nitro41992/splitting-sucks/docs/test_fixes.md

    - Created a custom `MockSharedPreferences` implementation for local storage testing
    - Implemented proper stream testing techniques for asynchronous connectivity events

+4. **Fixed SummaryStepWidget Tests**
+   - Added `ValueKey`s to critical UI elements in `FinalSummaryScreen` for robust test element finding
+   - Implemented helper methods for UI components to improve organization and testability
+   - Modified tests to use key-based finding instead of brittle text-finding approaches
+   - Added comprehensive edge case handling for unassigned items and shared-only scenarios

+5. **Fixed Dialog Component Tests**
+   - Created a robust test framework for testing dialog components
+   - Fixed timing issues with continuous animations like `CircularProgressIndicator`
+   - Implemented proper dismissal verification for dialog testing
+   - Used `pump()` with durations instead of `pumpAndSettle()` to prevent timeouts with continuous animations

 ## Running the Tests

 ### Basic Test Run